numericjungle/numericjungle.github.io/_posts/2018-03-03-moden_love.md

 > Stories of love, loss and redemption

-Started listening to WBUR/ NPR's [Modern Love](https://www.nytimes.com/column/modern-love) podcast when I was in NYC, it becomes one of my favorite podcast.
+Started listening to WBUR/ NPR's [Modern Love](https://www.nytimes.com/column/modern-love) podcasts when I was in NYC, it becomes one of my favorite podcast.
 Often cry when hearing love, pain, struggles, death, youth stories (while driving and cooking).
-Well done - authors, the host Meghna Chakrabarti and the New York Times!
+Well done - authors, host Meghna Chakrabarti and the New York Times!